Mekelle 70 Enderta FC: History

 On August 8, 2018, the club officially signed Gebremedhin Haile as their manager for the upcoming 2018–19 season.
 Manager Gebremedhin Haile, who had won his first Ethiopian Premier League title with Jimma Aba Jifar F.C. the last season.

 After a poor start in the Ethiopian Premier League 2018—19, highly rated manager Gebremedhin Haile helped the team break a new record in the league (11 wins in a row) which was held by Saint George FC.
 Then after holding the record followed disappointing results, and rivals Fasil City topped the league table.
 The season went on as Fasil City being on top of the league with just one point ahead of Mekelle 70 Enderta until the last match of the league.
 July 7, 2019 (date of the last match of the league) was a historic day for the Red Lioness as Fasil City drop two points against Shire Endaselassie F.C. in the last match of the league and Mekelle 70 Enderta winning over Dire Dawa City with the help of Amanuel Gebremichael and Osei Mawuli goals.
 Then the club honored with its first Ethiopian Premier League title after tiring season.
 And forward Amanuel Gebremichael winning the League Golden Boot scoring 18 goals.
+Mekelle drew an average home attendance of 18,212, the highest in the Ethiopian Premier League during that league season.